stonarelli/bibliar/README.md

 ## Bibliar - Search In The Bible
-Search in the Bibkle easily
+Search in the Bible fun and easily.

 Note: This project is a prototype at the moment.